This go-to shrimp recipe for Garlic Butter Shrimp recipe makes an easy and quick meal or appetizer that looks fancy.

 - Cut down the back of the shrimp and pull out the black vein.
 To remove the vein easily, slide a toothpick underneath to help lift the vein up and out.

-This garlic butter sauce brings this shrimp recipe to another level.
+The garlic butter sauce brings this garlic butter shrimp recipe to another level.
 So, you can use as much butter and garlic as you wish.
-Ingredients here and on the recipe card below:

 - Olive oil — I like using extra virgin olive oil but you can use a neutral oil of your choice.